 The best partnerships develop between teachers really wanting to work together, out of genuine local relationships and enthusiasms, not dictated from the top.

 ISC schools are hugely different - from the very large well known schools, to the very small or non-selective schools serving local aspirational families.
-56% of ISC schools have 350 pupils or fewer.
+Half of ISC schools have fewer than 300 pupils.
 They therefore need to work in ways appropriate to their circumstances and according to the local situation and need.

 For some larger schools, this will take the form of sponsoring academies.
-More than 100 independent schools, either individually or in partnership with federations or groups of schools, are leading the sector’s involvement with academies and free schools.
+27 independent schools, either individually or in partnership with federations or groups of schools, are leading the sector’s involvement with academies and free schools.

 For other schools, it will be a partnership based on cooperation and collaboration between independent schools and the maintained schools in their area.
 Independent schools are very keen to work with local schools and many have been doing this kind of work for years.
 Contributing to and sharing with the local community is part of the very charitable ethos and purpose of our schools.

 Some larger ISC schools sponsor academies